 The first part of establishing a militia is figuring out why it is that you want to have one.
 Part of this process is developing an identity.
 To do that, you should come up with:

-For instance, one militia out of New York I found while Google-searching chose the name "Fort Eagle Militia", and had a picture of an eagle as their logo.
-While they had no slogan, they did have a several line quote as their mantra.
+For instance, one militia out of New York I found while Google-searching chose the name "Fort Eagle Militia," and had a picture of an eagle as their logo.
+While they had no slogan, they did have a long quote as their mantra.

 Deciding on a name and logo can be difficult.
 I recommend you take some time and choose something that will be meaningful to you, and memorable.